Rafael Santo Domingo

-Rafael Santo Domingo Molina (born November 24, 1955 in Orocovis, Puerto Rico) is a retired Major League Baseball pinch hitter.
-He played during one season at the major league level for the Cincinnati Reds.
-He was signed by the Reds as an amateur free agent in 1974.
+Rafael Santo Domingo Molina (born November 24, 1955) is a retired minor-league infielder who appeared briefly in the Major Leagues, for the Cincinnati Reds, as a pinch hitter in September 1979.
+A native of Orocovis, Puerto Rico, he was signed by the Reds as an amateur free agent in 1974.
 Santo Domingo played his last professional season with their Triple-A affiliates, the Indianapolis Indians, in 1980.

 Formerly the hitting coach of the Pulaski Mariners, Santo Domingo is now an area scout based in Puerto Rico for the Seattle Mariners.